-Fight against evil creatures, collect loot and trade mushrooms for chickens in this delightful 3D dungeon crawler with hand-drawn graphics.
+Fight against evil creatures, collect loot and trade mushrooms for chickens in this delightful three-dimensional dungeon crawler, that features hand-drawn graphics.

 “PlusWave” by max levine stuff.

-When two waves overlap, a new one is created.
+When two waves overlap, a new one gets created.
 But what would this look like?
 This is what you have to guess in this game with procedurally generated puzzles.

-In this puzzle game, you use a gripping machine to guide boxes to their destinations.
-There is only one problem: The gripper can only move on the fixed rails.
+In this puzzle game, you use a claw machine to guide boxes to their destinations.
+The problem is that the gripper can only move on fixed rails.

 Saint Louis Arcade Jam 2018

-Grab the correct ingredients for your dinner recipes in this cute co-op cooking game.
-Also, you’re a dinosaur.
+Grab the correct ingredients for your dinner recipes in this cute co-op cooking game, where you play as a dinosaur.

 Spooky Jam 2018

-A point’n’click detective game with a noir tune… But with an elementary school as the setting?
-Sounds crazy, but works like a charm!
+A point and click detective game with a noir tune, but playing in an elementary school may sound crazy, but it works like a charm.

 The Haunted PS1 Halloween Jam

-You like old zombie movies and the first PlayStation console?
-Then you will love this spooky game!
+If you like old zombie movies and the first PlayStation console, then you will love this spooky game.

 TigerJ’s OctoBear JAM 2018

 The quantic cat is able to split itself into two cats, but they have to be united to continue to the next level.
-A smartly designed puzzle game with unique mechanics.
+Overall, this is a smartly designed puzzle game with unique mechanics.

-A fascinating prototype for a “Oregon Trail”-esque game, that uses Bitsy as a graphical interface.
+This is a fascinating prototype for an “Oregon Trail”-esque game, that uses Bitsy as a graphical interface.

 “Working As Intended” by EmergedTeam (Roberto Pavan & Francesco Catalano).

-Find the breach, grab the patch box, drag it into the next level and repeat.
-A glitchy platformer game of the best kind.
+Find the breach, grab the patch box, drag it to the next stage and repeat.